17 Creative Ways to Organize Your Thoughts

 Index cards are a classic way of keeping track of your thoughts and ideas.

 The second option is to use the top of an index card for a main thought.
-You’ll then want to list out related thoughts underneath the main thought.
-Again, you can shuffle and reorganize index cards as needed for a new look at your ideas.
+List out related thoughts underneath the main thought.
+Shuffle and reorganize index cards as needed for a new look at your ideas.

-One of the easiest ways to organize your thoughts is to capture them in a good old-fashioned list.
-Your list need not be complicated: you’re just capturing information so you can process it in a little bit.
+One of the easiest ways to organize your thoughts is to capture them in a list.

-When you’re finished, take a bird’s eye view of your list.
+When you’re finished, take a bird’s eye view.
 You should be able to see some similarities and connections in your list.

-You can use this moment to draw connecting lines to your list items, or create a brand-new set of lists based off of your original list.
+Use this moment to draw connecting lines to your list items or create a brand-new set of lists based off of your original list.

 You’ve probably seen pie charts before.
-These are visual charts created in the shape of a circle, or pie, with each shaded area representing different amounts of anything and everything, from a budget, food, survey results, to winning sports teams.
+These are visual charts created in the shape of a circle, or pie.
+Each shaded area represents a different amount, number, or item.

 Creative Ways to Organize Your Thoughts

-Are you looking for a fun and exciting way to organize your thoughts?
-Why not use your creativity to organize all those incredible ideas, aha moments, and genius thoughts?
+Are you looking for a fun way to organize your thoughts?
+Use your creativity to organize all those incredible ideas, ‘aha’ moments, and genius thoughts?

 Unleashing your creative side can allow your mind to view your thoughts and ideas from an entirely different perspective.